 Visitors are required to hold a Kananaskis Conservation Pass.
 The area covered in the pass includes Kananaskis and the Bow Valley corridor.
 Passes may be purchased online and are attached to a license plate number.
 Requirements are around vehicles and parking, not the individual.
 This includes parking at the Canmore Nordic Center or Grassi Lakes.

 East End of Rundle Route Description

-On the way up you begin to see views down Spray Valley to the East, Ha Ling Peak, and Mount Lawrence Grassi.
-With this in mind, there are a ton of off shots and goat trails from the main trail that leads to various viewpoints.
+On the way up, you begin to see views down Spray Valley to the East, Ha Ling Peak, and Mount Lawrence Grassi.
+With this in mind, there are many off-shots and goat trails from the main trail that lead to various viewpoints.

-The hike up comes out of the first section of treeline to a small ridge.
-This section has some route finding and small portions of scree.
-It’s not too difficult and the most advanced section comes on a large rock slab that can be bypassed by heading to the left.
+The hike up comes out of the first section of the treeline to a small ridge.
+This section has some route findings and small portions of scree.
+It’s not too difficult, and the most advanced section comes on a large rock slab that can be bypassed by heading to the left.

 After this scramble, you’ve reached the summit and get to enjoy the views over Canmore!
-The view was particularly exciting for us as we could see our home way down below.
+The view was inspiring for us as we could see our home way down below.